 Therefore, make sure that you buy an instrument that’s well-built and assembled with great quality control.
 Choose the right piano by doing your homework.
 It may be one of the most difficult and important purchases you make in your life!

 Make a decision between electronic and acoustic before shopping.
 However, make this decision after carefully evaluating what each type of instrument has to offer.
 You are making a purchase for years, not months.
 Once you’ve decided your path, learn as much as you can about the instruments available and compare them to your budget.
 That way, you will choose the right piano for you.

 Electronic vs Acoustic

 Most people see electronic keyboards as a chance to save money upfront, but there are other advantages.
 The biggest might be the ability to use headphones and not disturb others in the household.
-There isn’t a fixed maintenance cost once you purchase it, unlike an acoustic instrument, which will need to be tuned twice per year.
+There isn’t a fixed maintenance cost once you purchase it, unlike an acoustic instrument, which will need to be tuned once or twice per year.